charley-js/events-platform/README.md

 The application will open on http://localhost:3000.
 If you are not already logged in, it will redirect you to login.
 Otherwise, it will redirect you to your dashboard.

-1. Log in with the provided user account.
+1. Log in with the provided user account and authenticate with the provided Google Account.

 2. Upon login you will be met with the dashboard, currently Your Events will be empty.